gmiesner/tier/README.md

 # MSTier: Tier rank MS&T classes

-A clone of kat's [project] (https://github.com/katmh/mitier), altered to be for missouri university of science and technology classes!
+A clone of kat's [project](https://github.com/katmh/mitier), altered to be for missouri university of science and technology classes!

 ## Installation